Major v. Deputy Head (Department of Fisheries and Oceans)

 308 Although the grievance is allowed because the employer did not prove the grounds of abandoning a position cited in support of the grievor’s termination, I will examine one other issue raised at the hearing, for discussion purposes.
 One of the arguments the employer made at the hearing was that the grievor had been insubordinate when she failed to report to her headquarters area.

-310 That said, in light of all the evidence before me, I am convinced that the real reason for the termination was the fact that the employer felt that the grievor had refused to comply with an order that was clearly given to her, many times, to report to the Québec office.
-I conclude that the employer considered that refusal insubordination.
-Under those circumstances, it disguised her termination for insubordination under the appearance of abandoning her position.
+310 That said, in light of all the evidence before me, I am convinced that the real reason for the termination was the fact that the employer felt that the grievor had refused to comply with an order that was clearly given to her, many times, to report to the Quebec City office.
+I conclude that the employer considered that refusal as insubordination.
+In those circumstances, it disguised her termination for insubordination under the appearance of abandoning her position.
 However, I do not need to conclude that it was a disguised disciplinary action, since I have rejected the ground of abandoning a position that the employer invoked in support of the termination.

 311 In addition to being reinstated to her fishery officer position in Grande-Rivière, as corrective measures, the grievor requested $20 000 in damages since the employer allegedly acted in bad faith, humiliated her, and characterized her as a problem employee, with no supporting evidence.
 She also seeks $50 000 in punitive damages since the employer allegedly based the termination on the mobility clause, knowing that it did not apply.